One-Sentence Definition

 When you solo mine, your hardware generates millions or billions of hashes per second, each one essentially a lottery ticket trying to solve the cryptographic puzzle for the current block.
 Your mining software (using protocols like Stratum or getblocktemplate) communicates with your node to get block templates and submit solutions.
 When you finally find a hash that meets the network difficulty target, your software broadcasts it to the Bitcoin network, and if other nodes validate it first, boom—you’ve found a solo block.

 The block gets added to the blockchain with your coinbase transaction (the special transaction that creates new bitcoin), and after coinbase maturity (100 confirmations), the reward is spendable.
 Your luck determines how long this takes—you might find one in a week with a small miner, or it might take decades statistically.
+Most solo miners with hobby-level hardware will never find a block, making this an extremely high-risk, lottery-style endeavor.

 Example